joshbegley/nyt-latest/README.md

 `This word has appeared in 17 articles on NYTimes.com in the past year.`\
 https://nytimes.com/2020/12/01/learning/word-quiz-bildungsroman.html?searchResultPosition=8

-**Decision to Shut Virus Testing Site for a Day to Film Movie Rankles Some**\
+**Los Angeles Reverses Decision to Close Virus Testing Site for a Film Shoot**\
-`“He’s All That,” a remake of the romantic comedy “She’s All That” that will feature the TikTok star Addison Rae, will be filmed at Union Station in Los Angeles.`\
+`Testing was going to be disrupted at a major transit hub because of the filming of a movie featuring the TikTok star Addison Rae.
+The mayor then backtracked.`\
 https://nytimes.com/2020/12/01/us/virus-testing-Union-Station-Los-Angeles.html?searchResultPosition=9

 **Earthlings, It Seems, Not Aliens, Removed the Utah Monolith**\